dotnet/designs/proposed/apphost-embed-install-location.md

 # Add ability to embed install location options in apphost

-There have been numerous requests around being able to customize how/where the .NET root path will be determined for a an application.
+There have been numerous requests around being able to customize how/where the .NET root path will be determined for an application.
 This document describes a proposed mechanism for basic configuration of how `apphost` will search for the .NET install location.